COMP2150-25s1/lab-01-yorrixMori/README.md

 Play through your level a bit and see what you think.
 Does the layout make sense?
 Can the player make all the jumps you've created, or are they sometimes too far/narrow?

 ### Reflect & Iterate
 With the remaining time, keep iterating on your level to try and create something interesting for your player to navigate.
+Once you are finished, take a screenshot of your level for next week.

 Don't forget to save, commit and push your work regularly.

 ## Next Week
 Next week, we will be getting our peers to play our small levels and getting to grips with iteration in our game design workflow.